JacopoMangiavacchi/HeightWeightCoreMLKerasTest/README.md

 Execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools

-The CoreML Model will be saved in the current folder as HeightWidth_model.mlmodel
+The CoreML Model will be saved in the current folder as HeightWeight_model.mlmodel

 **TODO**